 - 375 grams (3 cups) icing sugar or powdered sugar, sifted

 - 2–3 tablespoons full fat or whole milk

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line an 8-inch round cake pan with baking or parchment paper.

-- In a large mixing bowl, add gluten free flour, cocoa powder, sugars, baking powder and baking soda.
+- In a large mixing bowl, add gluten free flour, cocoa powder, sugars, baking powder, baking soda and salt.
 Whisk together.